ultraleettech/currency-rates/README.md

 $result = $currencyRates->driver('fixer')->date('2001-01-03')->base('USD')->target('EUR')->get();

 // Alternatively, you can use the following.
 Note, that the date provided
-// needs to be a DateTime object in this formulation:
+// must be a DateTime object in this formulation, and target must be an array:
 $result = $currencyRates->driver('fixer')->historical(new \DateTime('2001-01-03'));
 $result = $currencyRates->driver('fixer')->historical(new \DateTime('2001-01-03'), 'USD');
 $result = $currencyRates->driver('fixer')->historical(new \DateTime('2001-01-03'), 'USD', ['EUR']);